AletheiaWareLLC/authgo/README.md

 // In a test environment use an In-Memory Account Manager. am := authgo.NewInMemoryAccountManager()

-// In production implement the Account Manager interface that connects to your database. am := NewDatabaseAccountManager(db)
+// In production implement the Account Manager interface to connect to your database. am := NewDatabaseAccountManager(db)
 ```